cedille/cedille/parser/README.md

 However, in this last example emacs navegation gets wrong, we should add position information to TpEq constructor, in the AST.

 * Added comments scanner.

+* Changed the Lterm after '-' in rho, chi, and phi to Term

+* Added the 'public' option to imports